DoghouseMedia/Doghouse_Location/README.md

 Doghouse Location
 =================

 List your store locations in the frontend and manage them in the admin section.
-Blazingly fast and amazing module.
 Again, continuing the trend of things that make no design-decisions for you, this module doesn't actually show anything in the frontend.
 It just comes with a nice backend interface.

 ## Features